seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Brutus is noble, wise, valiant, and honest;
 Caesar was mighty, bold, royal, and loving:
 Say I love Brutus, and I honour him;
-Say I fear’d Caesar, honour’d him and loved him.
+Say I fear'd Caesar, honour'd him and loved him.
 If Brutus will vouchsafe that Antony
 May safely come to him, and be resolved
 How Caesar hath deserved to lie in death,